About Long-Term Care

 Tell me about Saint Luke’s Place

 Incorporated under the Charitable Institutions Act in 1974, Saint Luke’s Place is a Charitable, Non-Profit seniors’ residential facility located in Cambridge, Ontario.
 Saint Luke’s Place first opened its doors in 1976.
-We offer care and services to our Long-Term Care residents, to our Retirement Home residents, and to the tenants in our Independent Apartments.
-We are also an active member of the Ontario Association of Non-Profit Homes and Services for Seniors (OANHSS).
+We offer care and services to our Long-Term Care residents, and to the tenants in our Independent Apartments.
+We are also an active member of AdvantAge Ontario.

 What type of Long-Term Care accommodations are offered at Saint Luke’s Place?